Azdaroth/Azdaroth.github.io/source/_posts/2017-03-26-test-driven-ember-testing-holding-button.markdown

 });
 ```

 Nice!
-Out test is passing again.
+Our test is passing again.
 However, there is one serious problem: this test is quite slow as it waits 3 second for the action to finish.
 Can we make it somehow faster?

 ## Making Our Test Faster

 The answer is: yes.
 We just need to provide a way to make `delay` configurable from the outside.
-This can be simply done by introducing `destroyActionDelay` property with default value equal `3000` and allowing it to be overriden.
+This can be simply done by introducing `destroyActionDelay` property with default value equal `3000` and allowing it to be modified.
 Let's start with applying this little change to the test:

 ``` text tests/integration/components/display-todo-item-test.js
 // the rest of the tests